socketsupply/unionstudio.app/README.md

 # DESCRIPTION

-Socket App Studio provides a sandbox environment where developers can write, build, and run experiments or snippets of code, making it easier to test and share code. <a href="https://github.com/socketsupply/socket-app-studio">Download it from GitHub</a> for Windows, MacOS, and Linux.
+Union App Studio provides a sandbox environment where developers can write, build, and run experiments or snippets of code, making it easier to test and share code. <a href="https://github.com/socketsupply/socket-app-studio">Download it from GitHub</a> for Windows, MacOS, and Linux.

 ![screenshot](docs/screenshot4.png)
 ![screenshot](docs/screenshot5.png)